 Note: This function is not thread safe when used with operating system.
-It must be called only once to setup memory regions void lwmem_malloc_ex(lwmem_t const lw, const lwmem_region_t region, const size_t size) Allocate memory of requested size in specific lwmem instance and optional region.
+It must be called only once to setup memory regions

 - 1w [in] LwMEM instance.
 Set to NULL to use default instance - regions [in] Array of regions with address and its size.
-Regions must be in increasing order (start address) and must not overlap in-between - len [in] Number of regions in array
+Regions must be in increasing order (start address) and must not overlap in-between.
+When len param is set to 0, regions array must contain last entry with NULL address and 0 length, indicating end of regions (similar to end of string)